A teacher died trying to save students from a school shooter who killed a girl just before her Sweet 16

 A teacher shielded students from the gunman

-One of Kuczka's colleagues, Kristie Faulstich, said the slain teacher died protecting her students.

-During the rush to evacuate students from the school, "One student looked at me and she said, 'They shot Ms. Kuczka.'
-And then she said that Ms. Kuczka had put herself between the gunman and the students," Faulstich said.
+During the rush to evacuate children from the school, "One student looked at me and she said, 'They shot Ms. Kuczka.'
+And then she said that Ms. Kuczka had put herself between the gunman and the students," Kristie Faulstich recalled.

-Alexis Allen-Brown said she wasn't surprised to learn one of her favorite high school teachers died trying to save her students.
+Alexis Allen-Brown wasn't surprised to learn one of her favorite high school teachers died trying to save her students, she said.

 "When I found out, the first thing I could think about was ... that's how much she cared about the students," Allen-Brown said.
 "She was going to save those babies."

-Kuczka worked at Central VPA High School since 2008, according to her biography on the school's website, "I believe that every child is a unique human being and deserves a chance to learn," she wrote.
+Kuczka had worked at Central VPA High School since 2008, according to her biography on the school's website.
+On it, she wrote, "I believe that every child is a unique human being and deserves a chance to learn."

-Allen-Brown, now in her 20s, said Kuczka succeeding in making a lasting impact on her students.
+Kuczka succeeding in making a lasting impact on her students, said Allen-Brown, now in her 20s.

 "She was kindhearted.
 She was sweet.
 She always made you laugh even when you wasn't trying to laugh," Allen-Brown said.

-Note: Correction: A photo caption in this story previously misspelled Alexandria Bell's first name.